 While grandchildren may not be interested in canonization, some regard their grandparents with utmost respect.
 They summarize their feelings with “My grandmother is a saint,” or “I have a saint for a grandfather.”

 In recent years, grandparents are establishing even more saintly profiles.
 According to a 2010 study reported by Amy Goyer in AARP Magazine, grandparents have replaced parents as heads of household for 4.9 million American children under age 18, and the numbers increase every year.

 There is also the The Granny Nanny Phenomenon in which grandparents become live-in nannies to help raise the grandchildren and cut the cost of living for both parents and grandparents.
 In such multigenerational households, grandparents have endless opportunity to enjoy and influence the grandchildren.

-From personal experience and the many stories of grandparents’ saintly performances, here are some observations which cause a grandparent to be considered a saint.
+Here are some observations which may cause a grandparent to be considered a saint.